william-phan-vn/study-data-structure-and-algorithm/udacity/asm-3_basic-algorithms/explainations.md

 The expected time complexity is O(log(n))

 **Solution**
 - Find the pivot point by recursively split array in to 2 half.
-It takes O(n) space.
+It takes O(log(n)) time space.
-- Use binary search to search the array from the pivot point.
-It takes O(n) space.
+- Use recursively binary search to search the array from the pivot point.
+It takes O(log(n)) space.
+So the overall space complexity is O(log(n)).

 ## Problem 3.
 Rearrange Array Elements